hyunjaecho94/hyunjaecho94.github.io/_pages/about.md

 HELLO!
 ======
-I'm a MS student in computer science at University of Virginia, advised by [Prof. Madhur Behl](http://www.madhurbehl.com/).
-My research tries to discover edge cases in which Baidu Apollo's self-driving algorithm will fail to drive to its destination.
-In doing so, I am using reinforcement learning and a realistic driving simulator developed by LG Silicon Valley Lab.
+I'm a Master's (MS) student in computer science at University of Virginia, advised by [Prof. Madhur Behl](http://www.madhurbehl.com/).
+My research works towards discovering edge cases in which Baidu Apollo's self-driving algorithm will fail to drive to its destination.
+To accomplish this, I am using reinforcement learning and a realistic driving simulator developed by LG Silicon Valley Lab.
+In addition to my work with Prof. Behl, I am also a member of Sheffield lab of computational biology: [[DataBio](http://databio.org/)].

 Prior to joining UVa, I received my Bachelor's degree in computer science at UC Berkeley.

-I am also a member of Sheffield lab of computational biology: [[DataBio](http://databio.org/)].

 Interests: Machine Learning, Bioinformatics